-- In rare cases, there may be a physical reason for a baby crying when held in a particular position, such as a broken clavicle, so it's important to bring this up with baby's doctor.
+- Sometimes, there could be a physical reason for a baby crying, like a birth injury, so it's important to tell their doctor.

-This mother is using a homemade supplemental nursing system.
+This mother is using a homemade SNS.
 It works by delivering milk in a tube to the baby as they suckle at the breast.

 Baby latched with SNS tube going into their mouth

 (2) Give your baby a bottle of milk first, to satisfy their hunger a little.
 Then, when they are feeling more relaxed (but still a bit hungry), try to breastfeed them.
 This is like having an appetizer with the bottle, followed by the main meal at the breast.
 Another way is to give your baby a full bottle of milk first, like a meal.
 Then, offer the breast as a dessert.
 Both of these strategies can help your baby remember that the breast is a good place to get milk, and can help make breastfeeding a positive experience for both of you. (instructions here).